SanderRonde/home-automation/README.md

 The info-screen module powers a screen containing some basic info like the temperature outside and inside (thanks to the temperature module), as well as the upcoming calender events etc. It is basically an HTML page hosted on localhost that talks to the server via a separate entrypoint.
 In my case the actual screen is mounted behind some mirror foil to have a sort of smart-mirror.

+#### Webhook

+The webhook module is a fairly simple interface with the outside world.
+When a webhook endpoint is reached, the webhook with that name is ran.
+Webhooks can be configured in a config file to interface with any other module, allowing you to do anything from a webhook.

 ### Controllers

 #### Telegram bot